Riding the Trend or Protecting Profits | Okta Inc. (OKTA)

-Okta Inc. (NASDAQ:OKTA) went up by 1.80% from its latest closing price compared to the recent 1-year high of $294.00.
-The company’s stock price has collected -0.60% of loss in the last five trading sessions.
+Okta Inc. (NASDAQ:OKTA) went up by 4.12% from its latest closing price compared to the recent 1-year high of $294.00.
+The company’s stock price has collected 3.22% of gains in the last five trading sessions.
 Press Release reported on 09/28/21 that Okta Reaches 100 Percent Renewable Electricity for Global Offices and Workforce; Pioneers Hybrid Work Emissions Study

 Is It Worth Investing in Okta Inc. (NASDAQ :OKTA) Right Now?